 I also ran into some other challenges with my groceries.
 On Monday, I accidentally dropped an egg while cooking.
 Because I dropped the egg, I couldn’t eat it and that was one less grocery that I had for the week.

-I found the SNAP experience really challenging.
+I found the SNAP experience to be really challenging.
 I learned that you really need to plan everything on a SNAP budget.
 Of course, you need to plan your groceries in advance, but furthermore, you need to plan exactly what you’ll be eating on what day so that you don’t run out of food.
 I have gone through different phases in my life where I have restricted my food intake as a diet.
 However, that kind of food restriction came from a place of complete control.
-During this experience, my food intake came from of place of having no control.
+During this experience, my food intake came from a place of having no control.
 Granted, I only experienced this for a week, but I can imagine the feeling of having no control over your next meal can be really scary.

 The SNAP experience impacted me from a lifestyle standpoint.
 On SNAP, you always need to have food prepared.
 I personally love to cook, which I know is not true for most people from my generation.
 As a result, cooking all of my meals was not a daunting task for me.
 However, I’m a busy person- I work 20-25 hours per week, am in school full-time, and have other commitments.
 It was really challenging for me to always have food prepped and packed with me and not having the flexibility and convenience of being able to just grab food on-the-go if needed.